Utility-Scale Silicon Carbide Power Transistors

 If successful, Cree would improve the energy efficiency of power transistors by 50%and help modernize the electric power grid.

-This project would contribute to a smarter, more advanced, and more reliable grid.
+This project could contribute to a smarter, more advanced, and more reliable power grid.

 Smaller and less expensive electrical systems would lead to lower power prices.
 The market for SiC power semiconductors could reach $6 billion by 2016.